Mycotronics: Stanford Bioengineering Researchers in the Endy Lab + 42 Students Building a Smart Incubator for Bioproduction of Sustainable Materials

 Steven: 3D modeling, programming CNC routers, how kickstarters are presented, the importance of connections in the industry, and how to work with diverse teams I never met before.
 Also, how to talk continuously about the same topic.
 Especially at the Maker’s Faire when we spoke for 4 or 5 hours a day.

 Wesley: I knew nothing about mushrooms before, I got a two-week crash course in mushrooms.

 Tell us more about your experience at the Maker Faire:

 Dan: We had a lot of interest, we won an award in zone 5 which focused on robotics.
 A Japanese TV station interviewed us.

 Steven: It was my first time at anything like that.
 It was amazing, it was like Burning Man for people who like robots.

 Taylor: It was my first time, it was super awesome.
 I saw a dude carrying a 3D printer on his backpack that was printing while he was walking around.

 Wesley: It was also my first time, and it was fun but tiring.
-There was a robot comeback team, they had a big crowd so we were trying to talk over them.
+There was a robot comeback team that had a big crowd.
+So we were trying to talk over them.

 What was it like winning the Editor’s Choice Award?